lulzsun/RePlaysTV/README.md

 # RePlaysTV
-A client modification for Plays.tv
+A community project patch for the discontinued Plays.tv client

 On 12/15/19, Plays.tv discontinued support to their website and desktop application.